ContriMix: Scalable stain color augmentation for domain generalization without domain labels in digital pathology: Additional ablation studies

-In ContriMix, each image in a batch is decoupled into content and an attribute tensor.
-Then, the content tensor will be mixed with a number of attribute tensors of other images in the same batch to generate synthetic images.
-We run two experiments to investigate this mixing effect on the model performance by changing the number of mixes and comparing random mix vs. targeted mix.

-\subsubsection{Number of mixes}
+\subsection{Number of mixes}

-Here, we investigate different numbers of mixes \(M\), ranging from 1 to 5, with all other hyperparameters fixed.
+Here, we investigate different numbers of mixes which the combination of content and attribute tensors to get a synthetic image with the same content, ranging from 1 to 5, with all other hyperparameters fixed.
 The results in Table \ref{num-mixing-table} indicate that increasing the number of mixes beyond a certain limit (in this case, 4) on Camelyon17-WILDS dataset has no significant effect on the model performance.
-This finding enables us to use a lower number of mixes and larger batch size at training time.
+This finding enables us to use a lower number of mixes and larger minibatch size at training time.